-Coming in at just $39, Ultimate Membership Pro is the cheapest premium membership plugin on this list.
-It's also the only one sold through Envato, where it's been purchased over 13,000 times and has a 4.5-star rating out of 5 based on 460+ reviews.
+Coming in at just $49, Ultimate Membership Pro offers a great value for money.
+It’s been purchased over 20,000 times on CodeCanyon and has a 4.5-star rating out of 5 based on almost 600 reviews.

 Ultimate Membership Pro Content Restriction Options